wesbland/wesbland.github.io/_posts/blog/2017-04-17-intro-to-vim.md

 The word to keep in mind here is "write".
 You write the current buffer to disk with `:w`.
-By pushing `:`, you're actually putting Vim into another special mode that allows you to type out commands that are longer than a chacter.
+By pushing `:`, you're actually putting Vim into another special mode that allows you to type out commands that are longer than a character.
 This doesn't get used a lot, but for opening and closing buffers, it's pretty common.
 `wq` will save and quit.
 If you want to quit without saving, you can tell Vim that you mean it in the most traditional way, with a big old `!`. `q!` means NO!
 I didn't want to save that buffer.
 I just want it gone.

-## Ok, so we're done now...right?
+## OK, so we're done now...right?

 Sure, we're done now.
 Next time we'll start looking at some more advanced features.
-Not sure what they'll be yet, but I'm guessing configuratino and plugins.
+Not sure what they'll be yet, but I'm guessing configuration and plugins.
 That's where your text editor really becomes your own.

 See you then...